developer-nadira/Project2/README.md

 This project was created from local system.

-I create my new repo.
+I create my new repo with my teacher.